siyuan-note/user-guide-en_US/General Operations/Insert pictures and Web clips.md

 In Settings - Assets, you can clean up unreferenced assets by one-click.
 If you need to retrieve files that have been deleted by mistake, please via ((20210104091559-kgrtuyh "local repository rollback")).
 {: id="20210115224203-e03wglt"}

+#Note#: Using absolute paths (local or network paths) will not be included Clean up calculations.
+{: id="20210130103832-93r5ddp"}

 {: id="20200924100744-br924ar" type="doc"}